Frederick Vanderbilt Field: Mexican exile

-Field at one point moved with his third wife to Mexico in a "self-imposed exile", but he kept up many of his associations.
+Field at one point moved with his fourth wife to Mexico in a "self-imposed exile", but he kept up many of his associations.
 A 1962 visit by Marilyn Monroe was monitored by the FBI out of concern over the actress's connections to Communism, and a "mutual infatuation" between her and Field concerned both "some in her inner circle, including her therapist", according to investigators' files.
 There was "dismay among her entourage and also among the (American Communist Group in Mexico)."
 Those file notations were kept redacted until a FOIA request in 2012.

 Personal life and death

 Field married four times.
-His first wife was a Elizabeth ("Betty") G. Brown of Duluth, Minnesota, who was a socialist.
+His first wife was Elizabeth ("Betty") G. Brown of Duluth, Minnesota, who was a socialist.
 His second wife, Edith Chamberlain Hunter, supported the Council on African Affairs headed by Max Yergan.
 His third wife was Anita Cohen Boyer, ex-wife of Raymond Boyer, convicted in a Canadian spy case.
 His fourth wife was Nieves Orozco, a former model of Diego Rivera.

 Field died age 94 on February 1, 2000, at the Walker Methodist Health Center in Minneapolis, where he had been living since his return from Mexico in 1983.